facebookresearch/multiface/documentation/CONTRIBUTOR.md

 - Shoou-I Yu
 - Yaser Sheikh

 *Cheng-hsin Wuu and Ningyuan Zheng are the main authors and will be maintaining the dataset.
+Xuhua Huang will also help maintain this repo and the dataset.